satabin/swam/README.md

 ## Getting Started

 To build it, we use [mill](http://www.lihaoyi.com/mill/).
-Mill is not packaged all Linux distributions, but you can use curl to install it (see Installation instructions in the [doc](http://www.lihaoyi.com/mill/)):
+Mill is not packaged for all Linux distributions, but you can use curl to install it (see Installation instructions in the [doc](http://www.lihaoyi.com/mill/)):

 If you want to run the specification tests, just type: